Optimizing expected utility of dividend payments for a Cram\'er-Lundberg risk proces: Introduction

 \section{Introduction}

-The problem of finding optimal dividend strategies for an insurance company have been studied many times.
-A mathematical formalization of this problem was proposed by Gerber \cite{Gerb}.
-He assumed that the reserve process $(R_t)_{t\geq 0}$ of an insurance company is a classical Cram\'er-Lundberg risk process given by
+The problem of finding optimal dividend strategies for an insurance company has been studied since De Finetti \cite{DeFin}.
+The continuous time risk process was studied for the first time in a seminal paper of Gerber \cite{Gerb}.
+He assumed that the reserve process $R=(R_t)_{t\geq 0}$ of an insurance company is modeled by a classical Cram\'er-Lundberg risk process: